 1. Introduction 4

-2. Purpose of sharing the information 4
+2. Purpose of Sharing the Information 4

 3. Information being shared 5

 4. Legal basis of sharing information 5

 5. Organisations involved in the data sharing 6

 6. When information will be shared 6

-7. Data Quality 7
+7. Data Quality & Minimisation 7

-8. Retention of data 7
+8. Retention of Data 7

-9. Security of information 7
+9. Security of Information 7

-10. Access to information 9
+10. Access to Information 9

-11. Compliance with the agreement 10
+11. Compliance with the agreement

-12. Indemnity 10
+12. Indemnity , Warranties and Resolution of Disputes

-13. Monitoring and review 10
+13. Monitoring and Review 11

-14. Termination of the agreement 10
+14. Termination of the Agreement 11

-Арр pendix A - Terms of Agreement and Signatures 11

-8.1 Declaration 11

-Арр pendix A. Signatory Sheet - Information Sharing Agreement 12
+Appendix A. Signatory Sheet - Data Sharing Agreement

-Арр pendix B - Data being shared 13
+Appendix B - Data being Shared

-Р ersonal data [Person Identifiable Data (PID) / Personal Identifiable Information (PII)] 13

-Арр pendix C - Key Legislation / Best Practice Guidelines 13
+Appendix C - Key Legislation/Best Practice Guidelines

-Α ccess to Health Records Act 1990 13

-G General Data Protection Regulation 2016/679 and Data Protection Act 2018 14

-Т he Caldicott Principles 15

-Т he Crime and Disorder Act 1998 15

-Н luman Rights Act 1998 15

-F reedom of Information Act 2000 15

-G Seneral Power of Competence - Localism Act 2011 16

-Т he Common Law Duty of Confidentiality 16

-C Other Relevant Legislation 16

-Т here are statutory restrictions on passing on information linked to 17